 source: Ford SEC Filings

-Accounting estimates may not seem very significant, but actually, it is a great way to prove the worth of the company to the investors.
+Significant accounting estimates may not seem very significant, but actually, it is a great way to prove the company’s worth to the investors.

 But why is this so very important?